donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/tu.jpg" alt="Tu" width="200px"/>

-What I like is the appropriate length of the book: it is just right.
-Practically everything I read in the book I liked except for one thing: the section on differential forms.
-I thought the explanation was terse, not well-motivated and that it was just confusing.
+What I like is the appropriate length of the book, it's just right.
+Practically everything I read in the book I liked except for one thing: The section on differential forms.
+I thought the explanations were dry, not well-motivated and that it was confusing.
 To this day, I still don't like it.
 Other than this, great book and good explanations of the basic parts of the theory.
 I liked the chapter on quotient manifolds a lot.

 ### Riemannian Geometry